xyanz/PongX/rubric.md

 - Code adheres to the [AirBnB style guide](https://github.com/airbnb/javascript) for writing JavaScript
 - Code adheres to the [Google style guide](https://google.github.io/styleguide/htmlcssguide.xml) for writing HTML/CSS
 - Code is commented appropriately
-- Code runtime is appropriate for project's complexity

 ---